Barbados racer: Habitat, behavior, and diet

+The Barbados racer was an egg-laying species that lived in mesic habitats, and actively foraged during the day for lizards and frogs.

 History

 This species was often believed to be the snake described by Richard Ligon in his "A True and Exact History of the Island of Barbadoes" (1657):

 "Having done with Beasts and Birds, we will enquire what other lesser Animalls or Insects there are upon the Iland, of which, Snakes are the chiefe, because the largest; and I have seen some of those a yard and a halfe long."

+The first description of the species was published in by Edward Drinker Cope in 1862.
+By 1889, the species population had begun to decline, with Henry Wemyss Feilden reporting that the snake was rare, and in 1930 Thomas Barbour reported the species to be extinct.
+In 1963, M.G.
+Emsley reported that he had discovered the species living in the northeastern part of Barbados, and that it was common in that area; however, this would be the last recorded sighting of the snake.

+The history of the Barbados racer is in part obscured due to it likely having been mixed up with Barbour's tropical racer by past writers.

 Conservation status

-It is believed to be extinct, as there has not been a confirmed sighting since 1961.
-Habitat loss is believed to have caused its decline, particularly the land clearance and pesticide use associated with tree crops.